deepnetworkgmbh/blog/_posts/2019-12-24-eventhub-consumer-throughput-analysis.md

 ### 1.2	The Message Processing Loop

-The related code part for getting the above results is in the following:
+The related code part for getting the above results is in the following`(error handling being out of scope)`:

 ``` c#
 public async Task ProcessEventsAsync(PartitionContext context, IEnumerable<EventData> messages)